TheAcharya/Airlift/README.md

 ### Dropbox

 Airtable's API does not allow direct uploading of attachments.
 In order to upload an attachment via Airtable's API, the attachment must first exist at a publicly accessible url.
 To mitigate this problem, Airlift will utilise [Dropbox](https://www.dropbox.com) as a temporary storage provider.
 [Dropbox’s basic account](https://www.dropbox.com/basic) offers 2GB of free storage.
 We believe it would be adequate for most operations.
+Once your attachments are uploaded by Airtable, you can delete the files from your Dropbox account.

-<details><summary>Obtain your Dropbox App Key and Authorisation code:</summary>
+<details><summary>Obtain your Dropbox App Key & Authorisation code (First Time Only):</summary>
 <p>

 1. Right-click and save [dropbox-token.json](https://raw.githubusercontent.com/TheAcharya/Airlift/main/assets/dropbox-token.json) file to your computer.